nicolo-tellini/S.cerevisiae-Data-Collection/README.md

 </details>

 The use of the Run Accession facilitates the filtering phase.
 This prevents the misselection of strains with overlapping, similar or multisymbolic names.

-By default, the gVCF/BCF was filter as follow:
+The gVCFs/BCFs were filtered as follow:

 - MQ >= 5